medianasoft/medianasoft.github.io/MedianaDesigner.md

 # Online manual

-This package supports efficient simulation-based power and sample size calculations for a broad class of late-stage clinical trials, including Phase II trials, seamless Phase II/III trials and Phase II/III trials.
+This package supports efficient simulation-based power and sample size calculations for a broad class of late-stage clinical trials, including Phase II trials, seamless Phase II/III trials and Phase III trials.

 The following modules are currently included in the package: